Bizum + MONEI

 Most people carry their phones with them everywhere, which is why mobile payment apps and mobile wallets have become so popular.

-Customers can hover their NFC-enabled phone over a POS or another device that has NFC (like an iPhone), which will activate their payment app.
+Customers can hover their NFC-enabled phone over a POS or another device that has NFC (an iPhone or iPad), which will activate their payment app.
 Their encrypted debit/credit card details are passed from the phone to the payment terminal to complete the transaction.

-For example, if the customer has an iPhone, they can either store card details in their Apple Wallet or use Apple Pay for quick and contactless NFC-enabled payments.
+For example, if the customer has an iPhone, they can either store card details in their Apple Wallet or use Apple Pay for quick, contactless NFC-enabled payments.

 📚 Further reading: What are NFC Mobile Payments?
 All You Need to Know About This Contactless Payment Method